tinect/docs/guides/plugins/plugins/administration/adding-responsive-behavior.md

 this.$device.onResize({ listener, scope, component });
 this.$device.removeResizeListener(component);
 ```
-It also provides many helper functions to get for example the screen dimensions.
+It also provides many helper functions e.g. to get the screen dimensions.
 Although there are many more as seen below:

 ```javascript